keegandonley/Easy-Photo-Gallery/readme.md

 *I. Download and extract files*

+Rendering index.html as-is will produce a sample gallery with 4 images and a little bit of data.
+The simplest way to run the PHP scripts locally is to use [MAMP](https://www.mamp.info/en/downloads/), which includes Apache, MySQL, & PHP.

 *II.
 To add the gallery to your site, you must copy the files into the proper directories, or change the file paths accordingly.
 Defaults:*